|For support: call extension 5-Help (212-305-4357) or email us

 - Keep in mind that this password must be given to any desired recipient; do not use one that must be not be shared such as the password used when logging into your computer.

-- Per CUMC policy, do not send a password or decryption key in the same medium as the encrypted file(s).
+- Per CUMC requirements, do not send a password or decryption key in the same medium as the encrypted file(s).
 This is insecure and can allow anyone who may accidentally or maliciously intercept the message to view the information you intended to protect.
 Sanctioned methods of sending a password to encrypted file attachments are by phone call or text message.

 - There is an option to Use Removable Storage default password, which can be chosen in the main SEE Client screen.
 If you will be the only person accessing the file/folder, it is ok to select this option.